JUnit 5 and Mockito

 Conclusion

-1. Use JUnit 5 for test structure and assertions
+• Use JUnit 5 for test structure, execution, and assertions.

 Post a Comment